 - 2. Any entry requirements a student must meet before participating in a course or educational activity are stated in the overview as referred to in paragraph 1. - 3.
 Enrolment in education components is not required. - 4.
 The timetable is announced by way of communication on the portal of the academy no later than 3 weeks prior to the start of classes. - 5.
-Students who have registered for an education component must ensure that they meet the entry requirements of that component.
-The overview in Article 16, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.
-If the requirements concern compulsory attendance, students who are eligible for the top-level athletes scheme or the student entrepreneur scheme can apply to meet this requirement in a parallel group or for exemption from this obligation (see also Article 11 and 11a).
+Students who have registered for a course or educational activity must ensure that they meet the specific entry requirements.
+The overview in Article 12, paragraph 1, indicates the education components to which requirements apply for participation as well as the nature of these requirements.